suvojit004/jobsforwomen/docs/OPERATIONS_RUNBOOK.md

 git push --force origin main
 ```

-Render also supports redeploying a previous build directly from the dashboard (service → Events → Redeploy), which is faster than a git round-trip when you need the bleeding to stop immediately.
+Then redeploy on the EC2 host the same way (pull + rebuild/restart) — there is no dashboard "redeploy a previous build" button on a self-managed host; the fastest way to stop the bleeding is `git checkout <last-good-sha>` on the server directly and rebuild from there, rather than round-tripping through GitHub.

 ### Database rollback

 Prisma has no automatic down-migration.
-Restore from a Render Postgres backup (dashboard → database → Backups) and then re-apply migrations forward. **Take a manual backup before any migration that drops or renames a column.**
+Postgres is now self-hosted on the EC2 server (not Render — see the migration note at the top of this document), so there is no dashboard backup panel to restore from.
+Restore from whatever backup mechanism is actually configured on the server (e.g. a scheduled `pg_dump` written to disk or off-host storage — confirm one exists and is tested; this document cannot confirm that from the repo alone) and then re-apply migrations forward. **Take a manual backup (`pg_dump`) before any migration that drops or renames a column.**

 ### What rollback does *not* undo